Plainfield Trash Facts

 When could a public comment window open?

 When DEEP issues a Notice of Tentative Determination it opens a 30-day comment period.
-As of April 2026 reporting, no such notice had been posted for this project, so the comment window has not opened.14
+DEEP has confirmed in writing that no such notice has been issued for these applications, so the DEEP comment window has not opened.1319

 See how to be heard → · How other Connecticut towns won →